jaysonpf/simple-web-token-authentication/README.md

-# Seed Project for a NodeJS JWT authentication
+# Seed Project for a NodeJS Jwt based authentication
-This is a seed project for Json Web Token autenticationa with NodeJs.
-It expose  REST APIs for JWT Authentication.
+This is a seed project for Json Web Token based autenticationa with NodeJs.
+It expose  REST APIs for create, verify and revoke Jwt .

 ## Features
 - Test  is automated using Gulp.